504ensicsLabs/LiME/doc/README.md

               lime: Each range is prepended with a fixed-sized header which contains address space information.
 Volatility address space developed to support this format dio           Optional.
 1 to enable Direct IO attempt, 0 to disable (default) localhostonly Optional.
-1 restricts the tcp to only listen on localhost, 0 binds on all interfaces (default)
+1 restricts the tcp to only listen on localhost, 0 binds on all interfaces (default) timeout       Optional.
+If it takes longer than the specified  timeout (in milliseconds) to read/write a page of memory then the range is assumed to be bad and is skipped.
+To disable this set timeout to 0.
+              The default setting is 500ms.
 ```

 ###Acquisition of Memory over TCP <a name="TCP"/>